Storm announce final opening roster as season approaches

 On Thursday, the Storm waived three players, including rookies Kitija Laksa, N’dea Jones and Haley Gorecki.

-Releasing Laksa was a bit surprising considering the Storm selected the Latvian guard 11th overall in the first round of the 2020 WNBA Draft.
+Releasing Laksa was a bit surprising considering the Storm selected the Latvian guard 11th overall in the first round of the 2020 WNBA draft.
 She also scored 13 points in the exhibition and tallied 11 in the scrimmage.

 Earlier this week, Seattle released veteran forward Tamera Young, rookie center Natalie Kucowski and guards Brittany Brown and Peyton Williams.

-Seattle opens the season 12 p.m.
-Saturday against the Las Vegas Aces at the Angel of the Winds Arena in Everett.
+Seattle opens the season Saturday at noon against the Las Vegas Aces at Angel of the Winds Arena in Everett.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.